 If you are running a WooCommerce store, you know payment gateways play an important role in store management and customer experience.
-There are several things to consider before you integrate one or a few payment options on your store.
+There are several things to consider before you integrate one or a few payment options in your store.
 The size and location of your store, your customer base, the budget, etc. play a role in determining what option you choose.
-Generally, your payment gateway should be in alignment with majority of your customers and the payment strategy of your store.
+Generally, your payment gateway should be in alignment with the majority of your customers and the payment strategy of your store.
 This article looks at different aspects of WooCommerce Payment options and lists out some of the best extensions for payment gateway integration.

 How does a WooCommerce Payment Gateway work?